spurtzel/PrePP/PrePP/README.md

-# PrePP Algorithms
+# Plan Generators & PrePP Algorithms

-## Scripts
+## Plan generators
-Scripts for reproducing experiments presented in paper.
+Scripts for reproducing inputfiles for experiments presented in paper.
 Using the `_plan.sh`-version of a script, saves for each experiment the resulting INEv graphs in the `plans/` folder.
 Please note, that only only one script can be executed at a time.